 Pac-12 Conference (all games): One of two freshmen ranked in the top-13 in conference field goal percentage (No. 7 overall, 51.5), other was teammate Josh Scott.

 Pac-12 Conference (conference-only): Ranked as the highest freshman in field goal percentage, ninth overall at 52.1 percent • One of two freshmen ranked in the top-15 in conference field goal percentage (other was Josh Scott).

-Personal: Born June 8, 1993 • Son of Samuel and Janet Johnson • Has an older sister, Alexis • His mother runs Skillzports, a non-profit in the L.A. area that provides an after-school opportunity for at-risk kids • Lists getting the number one highlight on ESPN while at Mater Dei as his biggest prep career moment • Joins former Mater Dei teammate Eli Stalzer on the Buff roster (the first CU student-athletes hailing from the same high school as incoming freshmen since 1980 (Jay Humphries and Vince Kelley); and first high school teammates on the CU roster since 2002-03 (Matt Greenwald and Blair Wilson, Westminster HS [Colo.]).
+Personal: Born June 8, 1993 • Son of Samuel and Janet Johnson • Has an older sister, Alexis • His mother, runs Skillzports, a non-profit in the L.A. area that provides an after-school opportunity for at-risk kids • Lists getting the number one highlight on ESPN while at Mater Dei as his biggest prep career moment • Joins former Mater Dei teammate Eli Stalzer on the Buff roster (the first CU student-athletes hailing from the same high school as incoming freshmen since 1980 (Jay Humphries and Vince Kelley); and the first high school teammates on the CU roster since 2002-03 (Matt Greenwald and Blair Wilson, Westminster HS [Colo.]).